Protect .NET Core 6.0 Web Application (Razor Pages) with IBM Security Verify

 Add OIDC protection to your web application

-issued from the ISV Admin Portal, or the ISV Developer Portal.
+At this stage you should have a clientId and clientSecret issued from the ISV Admin Portal, or the ISV Developer Portal.
 Once you have those, you need add the neccessary libraries to your web application using NuGet.
-Then, add the OIDC settings required in the Program.cs
+Then, add the OIDC settings required in the Program.cs file.
+Let's go through that process below.

 Getting Started